efekarakus/efekarakus-blog/_posts/2019-03-02-choosing-a-new-team.md

 #### People
 * _How senior are the engineers on the team?
 Is the team diverse in terms of experience?
 What's the average year of experience?_ {% include label.html content="management" color="p" %}
 * _How does the team share knowledge with each other?
-Are there folks that are actively reaching out to learn more (read, watch, share)?_ {% include label.html content="engineering" color="g" %} {% include label.html content="engineering" color="g" %}
+Are there folks that are actively reaching out to learn more (read, watch, share)?_ {% include label.html content="engineering" color="g" %}
 * _Are there engineers that I can look up to?
 Will I be working/learning from principal engineers?_ {% include label.html content="management" color="p" %}
 * _Is the team diverse?
 Gender, country of origin, industry, career path?
 Are people forming cliques or do they hang out together?_ {% include label.html content="management" color="p" %}
 * _Are you learning things from your teammates?
 Are they smart?
 Is there at least one engineer that you look up to?_ {% include label.html content="engineering" color="g" %}